collabnix/kubelabs/KubeSphere/kubesphere-lab.md

           enabled: false
 ```

 The above code block will enable the Istio service mesh on your Kubernetes cluster.
+If you were to head to the monitoring section of your KuberSphere cluster, you would see that Istio has been added as an option in addition to the other monitoring services you have enabled.